 D11.
 Additional Requirements Please describe any additional requirements for transfer students, if applicable: D12.
-Lowest Grade Allowable for Transfer Credit Report the lowest grade earned for any course that may be transferred for credit: Lowest grade: C D13.
+Lowest Grade Allowable for Transfer Credit Report the lowest grade earned for any course that may be transferred for credit: Lowest grade: C Lowest grade.
+D42 Maximum Cradita Transferred to two year institutions D13.
 Maximum Credits Transferred to two-year institutions Report the maximum number of credits or courses that may be transferred from a two-year institution: Number: 16.0 Unit Type: Course(s) D14.
-Maximum Credits Transferred to four-year institutions Report the maximum number of credits or courses that may be transferred from a four-year institution: Number: 16.0 Unit Type: Course(s) D15.
-Minimum Credits to Earn Associate Degree Report the minimum number of credits that transfer students must complete at your institution to earn an associate degree: Number: D46 Minimum Credite to Forn Booksler's Degree D16.
-Minimum Credits to Earn Bachelor's Degree Report the minimum number of credits that transfer students must complete at your institution to earn a bachelor's degree: Number: 16.0 10.0
+Maximum Credits Transferred to four-year institutions Report the maximum number of credits or courses that may be transferred from a four-year institution: report the maximum number of dreams of courses that may be transferred from a real year motitudes.
+Number: 16.0 Unit Type: Course(s) Number.
+10.0 Offic Type.
+Course(s) D15.
+Minimum Credits to Earn Associate Degree Report the minimum number of credits that transfer students must complete at your institution to earn an associate degree: Number: D16.
+Minimum Credits to Earn Bachelor's Degree Report the minimum number of credits that transfer students must complete at your institution to earn a bachelor's degree: Number: 16.0

-D17: Other Credit Policies Please describe any other transfer credit policies: D18: Military/Veteran Transfer Credits Does your institution accept the following military/veteran transfer credits: (see elect all that apply) American Council on Education (ACE) ITEC C. I C I. I I (DCCT) $\square$ American Council on Education (ACE) $\square$ DAN NTES Subject Standardized Tests (DSST) ☐ College Level Examination Program (CLEP) is again to a significant to the D19: Maximum Credits Transferred - ACE Report the maximum number of credits or courses that may be transferred bas sed on military education evaluated by the American Council on Education (ACE): Number: Unit Type: D20: Maximum Credits Transferred - CLEP, DSST Report the maximum number of credits or courses that may be transferred bas learning assessments (College Level Examination Program (CLEP) or DANTES Su ıbject Standardized Tests (DSST)): Number: Unit Type:
+D17: Other Credit Policies

+Please describe any other transfer credit policies:

+D18: Military/Veteran Transfer Credits

+Does your institution accept the following military/veteran transfer credits: (see elect all that apply)

+\square American Council on Education (ACE) \square DAN NTES Subject Standardized Tests (DSST)

+☐ College Level Examination Program (CLEP)

+College Level Examination Flogram (CLLF)

+D19: Maximum Credits Transferred - ACE

+Report the maximum number of credits or courses that may be transferred bas sed on military education evaluated by the American

+Council on Education (ACE): sea on mineary education evaluated by the American

+Number: Unit Type:

+Mulliber.
+Offic Type.

+D20: Maximum Credits Transferred - CLEP, DSST

+Report the maximum number of credits or courses that may be transferred bas sed on Department of Defense supported prior

+learning assessments (College Level Examination Program (CLEP) or DANTES Sul

+- , , , , ,

+Number: Unit Type: